shevek/choco2/src/main/resources/README.txt

  DOCUMENTATION
  -------------

- Look for the most updated documentation on the CHOCO web site, under the Documentation menu (http://choco.emn.fr/choco-documentation.html)
+ Look for the most up-to-date documentation on the CHOCO web site, under the Documentation menu (http://choco.emn.fr/choco-documentation.html)

  RELEASE
  -------

- The choco-${project.version}.zip file is composed by the following directories and files:
+ The choco-X.y.z-VERSION.zip file is composed of the following directories and files:

  > choco-solver: a JAR file providing tools for modeling and solving problems using CP (the heart of CHOCO)
  > choco-solver-cpviz: choco-solver + CP-Viz wrapper (using AOP), a JAR file providing tool for modeling and solving
     problems using CP and also producing XML files for CP-Viz (web site: http://sourceforge.net/projects/cpviz/)
- > extras: directory with extra JARs:
+ > extra: directory with extra JARs:
-    > choco-db : a database toolbox, interfacing choco-solver
+    > choco-db: a database toolbox, interfacing choco-solver
-    > choco-parsers: parsers interface and implementations (CSC, FZN) for choco-solver
+    > choco-parsers: parser interface and implementations (CSC, FZN) for choco-solver
     > choco-cli: Command-Line Interpreter facilities for choco-solver, choco-db and choco-parsers
     > choco-visu: "alive" visualization toolbox
- > sampes: a list of runnable classes of problems modeled and solved with choco-solver
+ > samples: a directory of runnable classes of problems modeled and solved with choco-solver
  > apidocs: javadoc repository
  > documentation PDF file